What is ichthyosis?

 Studies are on-going to evaluate the effect of monoclonal antibodies targeting the Th17 immune pathways.

 What is the outlook for ichthyosis?

-The most severe forms of ichthyosis may threaten the life of an affected newborn but most people with ichthyosis have normal lifespan.
+The most severe forms of ichthyosis may threaten the life of an affected newborn, but most people with ichthyosis have a normal lifespan.